Last Updated on Aug 24th, 2023 by Ankita Awasthi, Leave a Comment

 This airport is not just the biggest airport in the US but is also the second biggest airport in the world after King Fahd International Airport.
 Spread across a surface area of 137.26km, The Denver International Airport is also a major source of income for a large lot of employees in its localities.

 Started in February 1995, the airport was finally constructed with a budget of around four point eight billion dollars, almost double the planned budget for the airport.
 Such expenditure is one of the major reasons this airport stands out and is one of the best airports in the US and globally.

 The new modernization project that was set in 2018 for adding in new check-in counters and commercial spaces is all set to be functional by January 2022.

-The time when this airport was planned, it was designed to accommodate the maximum passengers and in a way that enables the maximum usage of the area.
+At the time when this airport was planned, it was designed to accommodate the maximum number of passengers in a way that enables the maximum usage of the area.
 The airport is, in fact, so big that it currently comprises 13 terminals.